Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization

 For an unlabeled sample $(x^u, z^u)$, if the domain label $z^u$ is equal to $d$, it means that this sample is from the $d^{th}$ domain.
-Using $M^d \in \mathbb{R}^{C\times D}$ to denote the matrix by gathering the $D$-dimensional class representation from total $C$ classes in the $d^{th}$ Domain. $\psi(x^u)$ is used as the $C$-dimension similarity vector for $x^u$ and $\texttt{sim}(\cdot, \cdot)$ is a similarity measurement function.
-And in our experiments, we use cosine similarity for measuring similarity.
-Then we modify the predicted probability by a correction term to form $s(x^u)$.
+Using $M^d \in \mathbb{R}^{D\times C}$ to denote the matrix by gathering the $D$-dimensional class representation from total $C$ classes in the $d^{th}$ domain. $\texttt{sim}(\cdot, \cdot)$ is a similarity measurement function.
+The similarity is conducted by calculating the cosine similarity between $F_g(x^u)$ and the class representation of each class, where $F_g(x^u)\in \mathbb{R}^{1\times D}$ is the D-dimensional feature embedding. $\psi(x^u) \in \mathbb{R}^{1\times C}$ is the $C$-dimension similarity vector obtained after a softmax function.
+Then we modify the predicted probability $q(x^u)$ by a correction term to form $s(x^u)$.
 This above process can be formulated as follows:

 where $q(x^u) = F_c(F_g(x^u))$, $\psi (x^u) = \texttt{sim}(F_g(x^u), M^d)$.

 Now the pseudo-label $\widehat{y^u}$ is assigned by $s(x^u)$ as same as the conventional pseudo-labeling way: